 Are you thinking of starting to potty train your little one?
-Parents approach potty training from many perspectivesbbut there are challenges that all parents face about learning this new skill.
+Parents approach potty training from many perspectives but there are challenges that all parents face about learning this new skill.

 Use these 7 tips to help you as you think about starting to toilet train your child.

-The very first an initial thing any parent needs to do is to get their kid used to using a potty or toilet.
-My advice is start well before your child reaches the age of two.
+The very first an initial thing any parent needs to do is to get their kid used to use a potty or toilet.
+My advice starts well before your child reaches the age of two.
 You are not expecting him to do anything; this is so that using

 the potty is just part of his normal everyday life.
 If he doesn't like using one particular type of potty or toilet seat try another one.
 Take him with you and let him choose one for himself.

-Choose a specific date and having chosen it stick to it.
+Choose a specific date and have chosen it to stick to it.
 Get your whole family involved in the decision and try to make it as much fun as possible.
 Keeping stopping and starting will cause your child confusion.